SamuelJoseph23/ml-xai-pipeline/README.md

 - Check the top of both scripts if you need to adjust filenames or parameters.
 - The HTML explanation files are viewable in any browser for human-readable model insights.
 - Make sure Python 3.x is installed.

----

-**Enjoy understanding and evaluating your ML models, end-to-end, with both performance and interpretability outputs!**

----